Try This: Access Substrings

 This script starts with "Have a nice day." and then creates a new string sn with the "nice" portion of the original.
 After that, it demonstrates some more ways to access segments of an original string that were introduced above.

-• Enter this script and save it as string_surgery_try_this.
+• Enter, name, and save string_surgery_try_this.

 # string_surgery_try_this